What to Call A Gathering of Hypocrites? COP28

 They have named this year’s “El Nino” the “Godzilla El Nino” and one publication used this illustration to emphasize how scary it is.
 But is it as scary as what’s really behind it?

 When I was little, and got upset because the thunder was too loud or too close, my mother would reassure me by saying the noise was made by the gods bowling in their celestial floating bowling alley.
 I don’t know how this was supposed to reassure me.
 The idea of a bunch of drunks — I had watched people bowling — heaving cannonballs at enormous tenpins over my head was anything but reassuring.
 But by then I had tagged my mother as a congenital liar who had filled my head with nonsense about Santa Claus, the Tooth Fairy, the Easter Bunny and on and on practically my whole life.
 So I went to my Dad, who had studied meteorology, and asked him for the real story.
 He sat me down and for half an hour explained the whole thing to me.
 I didn’t understand a word.
 Something about electrons.
+Discover an amazing selection of Womens Costumes for any occasion.
 Continue reading

 A Tale of Three Cities